 The right way to handle semi-structured data:

 Some vendors impose limitations on concurrency, allowing users to submit only one query at a time and setting a cap on the amount of concurrent queries per account.
-Moreover, even without limitations, concurrency can lead to performance degradation, which brings me back to my point about elasticity.
+Moreover, even without limitations, concurrency can lead to performance degradation, which brings us back to elasticity.
 It’s important to easily be able to add resources on demand to support business growth without compromising performance.

 Consider a cloud data warehouse which does not limit concurrency or sacrifice performance.
 And remember, your business will grow.
 Your needs today are not your needs tomorrow.